jpross14/brat-utang-tracker/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-# Feature Pull Request
+## Feature Pull Request

-## Description
+### Description

 Brief description of the feature and what it accomplishes.

-## Linear Issue
+### Linear Issue

 Resolves: SUG-1234, SUG-5678 (Replace with actual issue numbers)

-## Screenshots/Demo
+### Screenshots/Demo

 If applicable, add screenshots or video links

-## Implementation Checklist
+### Implementation Checklist

 Create your own checklist based on your current progress on the branch.
-If multiple people are working on this same branch, add a mention to the person responsible for each task.
+If multiple people are working on this same branch, start with a mention and list down your tasks.

 examples (Remove if not applicable):